smartworkz-kyriacos/smartworkz/content/english/blog/logstash.md

 type = "post"

 +++
-This is a continuation of the [previous](https://dev.to/thehunter896/elk-elasticsearch-in-5-minutes-5bfn) article Elasticsearch in 5 minutes.
-Logstash is the second essential tool for Data Engineering.
+This is a continuation of the [previous](https://dev.to/thehunter896/elk-elasticsearch-in-5-minutes-5bfn) article Elasticsearch in 5 minutes, Logstash is the second essential tool for Data Engineering.
 Like Elasticsearch it is developed and maintained by the Elastic team and it also has a free version available (which will cover all your needs).

 In this article we will learn what Logstash is and how it works, we will also set up a Logstash processor and play with some of the plugins it has to offer.
 All in under 5 minutes!